petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 2. Any derived artifact, e.g., a figure, should not be shared outside the project unless it was produced by its pipeline.

-I'd also note that if researchers can follow the two rules above without using Calkit, that's great.
+If a project can follow the two rules above without using Calkit, that's great.
 I simply want a future where most, if not all, studies ship with a single button repro pack.
-How we get there I'm less concerned about.
+How we get there doesn't matter as much.

 Calkit is not a literate programming tool, though there is no reason one like Quarto